nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_OBJECTS.md

     >  Album
     >  Genre

-1. Write four more functions that use for loops to populate the DOM on the add song section for each of the for categories (song title, artist, album & genre).
+1. Write four more functions that use for loops to populate the DOM on the add song section for each of the four categories (song title, artist, album & genre).

 #### Bonus
 *   Refactor your code to accomplish the same results using only one function and one for loop.